Robust development pipeline

-Our pipeline includes two internally discovered humanized monoclonal antibodies, one wholly-owned program and one partnered program, as well as preclinical programs targeting additional indications that are in the discovery phase.
+Our pipeline includes three internally discovered humanized monoclonal antibodies, as well as preclinical programs targeting additional indications that are in the discovery phase.

 Eptinezumab is our lead pivotal-stage investigational product candidate being developed as a migraine prevention treatment for patients with chronic and frequent episodic migraine.
 Eptinezumab, discovered by Alder, is a novel monoclonal antibody that inhibits the calcitonin gene-related peptide, or CGRP, a small protein involved in the transmission of, and heightened sensitivity to, pain experienced in migraine.

 Migraine is a significant cause of disability worldwide, generally affecting individuals between the ages of 20 and 50, which are peak productive years.
 The Migraine Research Foundation estimates U.S. employers lose more than USD$13 billion each year as a result of 113 million lost workdays due to migraine.
 A preventive therapy for these patients is a critical unmet medical need, as they have few therapeutic options.

 Data from our Phase 2 proof-of-concept trial in patients with frequent episodic migraine and from our Phase 2b clinical trial in patients with chronic migraine established that a single administration of eptinezumab significantly reduced the number of days in which the study patients experienced migraines.
 In each of these studies, we observed a rapid onset and sustained 12-week migraine prevention after a single treatment with eptinezumab.

 - In our Phase 2 proof-of-concept trial, 27-41% of frequent episodic migraine patients experienced complete migraine-free relief, that is 100% suppression of migraine occurrence, in any given month and migraines were completely prevented in 16% of patients for the entire 12 week study period.
 View results